RuslanNuriev86/DataScience/Clients Churn Prediction/README.md

 Also we'll find time after that probability of loosing client increases significantly.

-And in additional part will draw the portreit of client who's going to get out.
+And in additional part we will draw the portreit of client who's going to get out.

 ![monthly](https://user-images.githubusercontent.com/92801594/153714028-a76b1f99-6277-4bd6-b552-6396891ede1b.jpg)